 You might expect that condo sales would have overtaken co-op sales by now.
-In this post, we’ll explain why this hasn’t happened.
+After all, condo development has towered over co-op development for nearly sixty years.
+In this post, we’ll explain why there are still more co-op than condo sales.
 The answer may surprise you.

 Sales by Property Type